 All of the Available Funds may not be invested in Flow-Through Shares.
 There is a further risk that expenditures incurred by a Resource Company may not qualify as Eligible Expenditures or that Eligible Expenditures incurred will be reduced by other events including failure to comply with the provisions of Investment Agreements or of applicable income tax legislation.
-There is no guarantee that Resource Companies will comply with the provisions of the Investment Agreement, or with the provisions of applicable income tax legislation with respect to the nature of expenses renounced to the Partnership.
+There is no guarantee that Resource Companies will comply with the provisions of the Investment Agreement, or with the provisions of applicable income tax legislation.
+There is no guarantee that Resource Companies will comply with the provisions of the Investment Agreement, or with the provisions of applicable income tax legislation.
+There is no assurance to the Partnership.
 The Partnership may also fail to comply with applicable legislation.
-There is no assurance that the Resource Companies will incur all CEE before January 1, 2025 or renounce Eligible Expenditures equal to the price paid to them effective on or before December 31, 2023, or at all.
+There is no assurance that the Resource Companies will incur all CEE before January 1, 2026 or renounce Eligible Expenditures equal to the price paid to them effective on or before December 31, 2024, or at all.
 These factors may reduce or eliminate the return on a Limited Partner's investment in the Units.

-If CEE renounced within the first three months of 2024 effective December 31, 2023 are not in fact incurred in 2024, the Partnership's, and consequently, the Limited Partners', CEE may be reassessed by the CRA effective as of December 31, 2023 in order to reduce the Limited Partners' deductions with respect thereto.
-However, none of the Limited Partners will be charged interest on any unpaid tax as a result of such reduction for any period before May 2025.
+If CEE renounced within the first three months of 2025 effective December 31, 2024 are not in fact incurred in 2025, the Partnership's, and consequently, the Limited Partners', CEE may be reassessed by the CRA effective as of December 31, 2024 in order to reduce the Limited Partners' deductions with respect thereto.
+However, none of the Limited Partners will be charged interest on any unpaid tax as a result of such reduction for any period before May 2026.